28 things to do in Sydney this weekend (February 20-22)

 Some of the featured work at Data Dreams: Art and AI by Christopher Kulendran Thomas at the MCA.
 (Image supplied).

-17. Data Dreams: Art and AI at the MCA
+21. Data Dreams: Art and AI

 The first of its kind in a major Australian Museum, the new exhibition at the MCA, Data Dreams: Art and AI, considers artificial intelligence and its impact on contemporary life through the work of 10 visionary artists.
 Presented as part of the Sydney International Art Series 2025-26, this Aussie premiere explores how AI is transforming the way we live, think and create, focusing on a range of concerns, including the relationship between technology and power, and how algorithms and datasets are influencing our worldviews.
-Experience the immersive installations, AI-generated films, hallucinatory images, and mind-expanding sculptures as you delve into the fascinating, yet also frightening, world of artificial intelligence.

 Where: Galleries Level 3, MCA, 140 George St, The Rocks NSW 2000.